NoorAbid95/stack-search-australia/README.md

 ## Features

 - **Job Search:** Users can search for jobs by entering keywords and selecting a state.
-- **Map View:** Visual representation of job locations across Australia using Mapbox.
+- **Map View:** Visual representation of job locations across Australia using React-Leaflet.
 - **Job Details:** Clicking on a job pin on the map displays detailed job information in a modal.
 - **Save Favorites:** Users can save job listings as favorites for later viewing.

 ## Technologies Used

-- **Frontend:** React.js, Vite, Mapbox for maps integration.
+- **Frontend:** React.js, Vite, Leaflet for maps integration.
 - **Backend:** Node.js, Express.js for serving API requests.
 - **API:** Adzuna API for fetching job listings.
 - **Styling:** Tailwind CSS for UI components.